krojzl/sap-hana/pages/generic_architecture/module_high_availability.md

 Synchronous on disk (`SYNC`) Replication Mode is having higher latency impact because it waits for disk write operation on secondary SAP HANA system to complete.
 The advantage is that Recovery Point Objective (RPO) is guaranteed to be zero (no data loss possible as long as secondary system is connected).
 This option is recommended in situations where we have potential Single Point of Failure (SPOF) shared between both primary and secondary SAP HANA system.

 Synchronous in-memory (`SYNCMEM`) Replication Mode is having Recovery Point Objective (RPO) only "close to zero" because information on secondary SAP HANA database is written to disk asynchronously.
 The advantage is improved performance because the latency impact is reduced by disk write operation.
-However this Replication Mode can lead to data loss in case that both primary and secondary SAP HANA system will fail at the same time - therefore it recommended only in scenarios where there is no Single Point of Failure (SPOF) shared between both primary and secondary system - for example in combination with Availability Zones.
+However, this Replication Mode can lead to data loss in case that both primary and secondary SAP HANA system will fail at the same time - therefore it recommended only in scenarios where there is no Single Point of Failure (SPOF) shared between both primary and secondary system - for example in combination with Availability Zones.

 Note that `Full Sync Option` as described in [Administration Guide: Full Sync Option for SAP HANA System Replication](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/52913ed4a8db41aebef3ce4563c6f089.html) is not suitable for any High Availability usage.
 This is because any failure (either of primary or secondary SAP HANA System) will result in remaining SAP HANA System to be blocked.